Deep-Symmetry/carabiner/README.md

 participants, and will result in audible shifts in playback.

-Continuing the previous example, sending `force-beat-at-time 1.0 129426900000 4` will tell Carabiner to adjust the Link session timeline so the second beat starts as close as possible to the specified moment (which previously was 28% of the way to the third beat).
+Continuing the previous example, sending `force-beat-at-time 1.0 73746356220 4` will tell Carabiner to adjust the Link session timeline so the second beat starts as close as possible to the specified moment (which previously was 25% of the way from the sixth to the seventh beat).
 Carabiner responds with a `status` message which reports the new `:start` timestamp of the timeline.

-    status { :peers 1 :bpm 140.000000 :start 129426471429 :beat 115.286846 }
+    status { :peers 0 :bpm 120.000000 :start 73745856220 :beat 2989.161370 }

-At this point, repeating the `beat-at-time` command from the previous section will return a beat value that is very close to 1.0.
+At this point, repeating the `beat-at-time` command we used in the section explaining that command, `beat-at-time 73746356220 4`, will return a beat value that is very close to 1.0 (in this example it was exact):

-    beat-at-time { :when 129426900000 :quantum 4.000000 :beat 0.999984 }
+    beat-at-time { :when 73746356220 :quantum 4.000000 :beat 1.000000 }

 If one of the parameters is missing or cannot be parsed, Carabiner responds with `bad-beat `, `bad-time `, or `bad-quantum ` followed by